fkoehlin/qe_public/README.md

 This repository contains code for a quadratic estimator algorithm in order to estimate the weak gravitational lensing shear power spectrum in multipole band powers and in tomographic bins (i.e. redshift slices along the line-of-sight).
-The algorithm was proposed in [Hu & White 2001 (ApJ, 554, 67)](http://adsabs.harvard.edu/abs/2001ApJ...554...67H), further described in [Lin et al. 2012 (ApJ, 761, 15)](http://adsabs.harvard.edu/abs/2012ApJ...761...15L) and it was expanded in [Koehlinger et al. 2016 (MNRAS, 456, 1508)](http://adsabs.harvard.edu/abs/2016MNRAS.456.1508K) to allow for a tomographic analysis, including its application to shear catalogues from CFHTLenS.
-Most recently it was used in [Koehlinger et al. 2017 (MNRAS, 471, 4412)](http://adsabs.harvard.edu/abs/2017MNRAS.471.4412K) on shear catalogues from KiDS-450.
+The algorithm was proposed in [Hu & White 2001 (ApJ, 554, 67)](http://adsabs.harvard.edu/abs/2001ApJ...554...67H), further described in [Lin et al. 2012 (ApJ, 761, 15)](http://adsabs.harvard.edu/abs/2012ApJ...761...15L) and it was expanded in [Köhlinger et al. 2016 (MNRAS, 456, 1508)](http://adsabs.harvard.edu/abs/2016MNRAS.456.1508K) to allow for a tomographic analysis, including its application to shear catalogues from CFHTLenS.
+Most recently it was used in [Köhlinger et al. 2017 (MNRAS, 471, 4412)](http://adsabs.harvard.edu/abs/2017MNRAS.471.4412K) on shear catalogues from KiDS-450.

 The last two papers also include a self-consistent description of the algorithm.
 Please cite them if results based on this code are published!